lammertb/libcrc/README.md

 ## Platforms

-Since the first version the source code has been used on many platforms ranging from 8 bit micro controllers to 64 bit multi core servers.
+Since the first version, the source code has been compiled and used on many platforms ranging from 8 bit micro controllers to 64 bit multi core servers.
 Most platform dependent issues should therefore have been ironed out.
 Currently the code is developed and maintained mainly in 32 bit and 64 bit environments.
-New versions of the code are regularly compiled and checked on the following systems
+New versions of the code are regularly compiled and checked on the systems mentioned in the following lists.

 ### 32 bit development environments
 |Operating System|Compiler|